Flame: Simplifying Topology Extension in Federated Learning: Background and Motivation

 \subsection{Federated Learning}

-Federated learning~\cite{fedavg} has recently emerged as a compelling machine learning practice for preserving privacy and meeting data sovereignty.
-It builds a global model by aggregating model weights at a central location shared from many clients.
-In FL, clients train a local model while keeping their dataset local.
-A typical FL job goes over multiple rounds, each of which consists of three broad steps: global model distribution, local training and model aggregation.
+FL~\cite{fedavg} has recently emerged as a compelling machine learning practice for meeting data sovereignty and preserving privacy.
 There exist many variants of federated learning.
-Some focus on algorithms~\cite{fedavg, fedprox, fedbuff, qffl, google_adaptive_fl} for improving fairness, accuracy and convergence performance.
+Many focus on algorithms~\cite{fedavg, fedprox, fedbuff, qffl, google_adaptive_fl} for improving fairness, accuracy and convergence time.
 Others propose to select clients intelligently~\cite{oort_selection, fedcs_selection} or to carefully sample a client's dataset~\cite{fedbalancer} for faster convergence.
-All of these assume the classical federated learning setting where all clients talk to an aggregation server.
-In contrast, approaches like hierarchical FL~\cite{hierFAVG_topology, joint_hfl}, hybrid FL~\cite{hybrid_fl} and peer-to-peer FL~\cite{p2pfl} propose different topologies, and thus entail system architectures and communication patterns different from those of the classical FL.
+All of these assume the C-FL setting where all clients talk to an aggregation server.
+In contrast, approaches like hierarchical FL (H-FL)~\cite{hierFAVG_topology, joint_hfl}, hybrid FL~\cite{hybrid_fl} and peer-to-peer FL~\cite{p2pfl} propose different topologies, and thus entail system architectures and communication patterns different from those of the C-FL.

-The notion about FL is in-situ training whereby training is done on the device that data is generated.
-Gboard (a virtual keyboard on Android phone) which recommends keywords that user may type on the keyboard~\cite{fl_gboard, fl_gboard2} is a go-to example of FL.
-However, one should note that FL is also widely used by companies with geo-distributed data that cannot be moved to a centralized location because of data privacy laws or network bottleneck.
-Thus, the requirements for FL job creation and deployment changes in these settings when compared to Gboard use case.
-In fact, in many cases FL is rather off-site training than in-situ training because datasets can't be readily available for training at a target machine.
-In such cases, FL relies on separate compute resources where datasets need to be available at those compute resources.